WHERE IS CONNER PRAIRIE LOCATED?

 Activities continue through 10 p.m.
 Throughout the evening, attendees usually participate in several activities in addition to going on a hayride.
-Most attendees spend at least three hours at the festival.
-The time you spend at Headless Horseman may vary depending on crowds, the size of your group, the ages of your children and waiting times.
+Most attendees spend at least two hours at the festival.
+The time you spend at Headless Horseman may vary depending on crowds, the size of your group, the ages of your children and wait times.

 Is all of Conner Prairie open during the event?

-No. Because most of the property is utilized for staging the hayride, not all areas are accessible to the public during Headless Horseman.
-Open areas include 1859 Balloon Voyage, Featherston Barn, The Hilltop Pavilion area, Festival Grounds, Corn Maze, and Storytelling Area.
-For everyone’s safety, Conner Prairie asks that you refrain from venturing off lighted paths and attempting to explore areas of our grounds that are closed for the night.
+No. Because most of the property is utilized for staging the hayride, not all areas are accessible to the public during the Headless Horseman festival.
+Open areas include 1859 Balloon Voyage, the Hilltop Pavilion area, Festival Grounds, Corn Maze, and Storytelling Area.
+For everyone’s safety, Conner Prairie asks that you refrain from venturing off-lighted paths and attempt to explore areas of our grounds that are closed for the night.

 What should I wear?

 Headless Horseman is an outdoor event so attendees should plan accordingly.
 Children are always encouraged to come dressed in their best Halloween costume.

 Feel free to bring your camera or smartphone with you on the hayride.
 However, flash photography is banned due to the safety of the riders and the horses, as is photography equipment like tripods and monopods.
 We suggest that you leave valuables at home, keep your smartphones secure in your pockets and be cautious when getting on and off the hayride wagon.
 Conner Prairie is not responsible for misplaced or lost items.